moustafa186/appointments-manager/README.md

 - **POST** /stylists: to add new stylist
 - **GET** /timeslots: to list all available time slots (considering all stylists)
-- **POST** /appointments: to book appointment for certain customer on a given time detailed documentation for API can be found at: /swagger-ui.html
+- **POST** /appointments: to book appointment for certain customer on a given time

+Detailed documentation for API can be found at: /swagger-ui.html

 ## What is planned to be covered
 Error/Exception handling and some corner cases: